athosfranco/athosfranco/README.md

  <h3 align="center">Hi!
 My name is Athos Franco.
 I am 26 years old Web Developer.
 My main language is JavaScript and i use modern javascript-related technologies and frameworks to develop web solutions.
 You can see my <a href="https://athosfranco.netlify.app/">Portfolio</a> here. </h3>

- I'm currently learning Java, PostreSQL and Back End Development.
+ <h4 align="center"> 🌱 I'm currently learning Java, PostgreSQL and Back End Development.</h4>

 </p>